 Children’s Service Society of Utah (CSS) strives to provide excellent customer services to all clients including child care providers and parents.
 Grievance procedures have been developed to assist clients in resolving problems.
 Clients will not be subject to intimidation or other negative treatment for initiating a grievance process.

 1) Clients should attempt to resolve all grievances informally with the staff member.
 The formal review process should be used only when a client has not received satisfactory resolution of his/her problem through informal methods.

 2) If the grievance cannot be resolved through discussion with the staff member, the client should speak with that staff’s direct supervisor, or submit a Complaint/Feedback form to:

 655 East 4500 South, Suite 200 Salt Lake City, Utah 84107

 3) The CSS Program Director and Executive Director will discuss the grievance and write a Plan of Action to resolve the issue or incident.
 The Plan of Action will be sent to the client within 30 days of receiving the written grievance.
 If the client does not respond within 30 days of receiving the Action Plan CSS will consider the incident or issue resolved.

-5) If a client is not satisfied with the Plan of Action they may request in writing a meeting or phone call with the agency Executive Director.
+5) If a client is not satisfied with the Plan of Action, they may request in writing a meeting or phone call with the agency Executive Director.
 The client needs to provide an explanation about why the Plan of Action is not satisfactory.
-If the client does not find an acceptable solution to the problem, the client may look for further assistant outside of the agency.
+If the client does not find an acceptable solution to the problem, the client may look for further assistance outside of the agency.